Soprano Pretty Yende Joins Conductor Michael Tilson Thomas and the MET Orchestra at Carnegie

 By Joshua Rosenblum, Contributing Writer, May 30, 2018

-The MET Orchestra returns to Carnegie Hall on Tuesday, June 5, 2018 at 8:00 p.m. for the last in its series of three concerts there this season, each led by a different conductor.
+Pretty Yende and the MET Orchestra return to Carnegie Hall on Tuesday, June 5, 2018 at 8:00 p.m. for the last in its series of three concerts there this season, each led by a different conductor.
 Following on the heels of conductors Mirga Gražinyte-Tyla and Gianandrea Noseda, Michael Tilson Thomas, aka MTT, takes the podium for his debut with the orchestra, in the wake of his announcement that he will step down in 2020 as conductor of the San Francisco Symphony, a post he has held for twenty-five years.

 Joining MTT will be the striking young soprano Pretty Yende, who made a splash at the Metropolitan Opera this season in the title role of Lucia di Lammermoor.
 It is somewhat unusual for a vocal soloist to anchor two of the three pieces on an orchestral concert, but Yende, a South African soprano of Zulu heritage, will lend her dulcet tones to a pair of contrasting, substantive works: Mozart’s virtuosic motet Exsultate, jubilate and Mahler’s Symphony No. 4 in G Major.
 Mahler incorporated melodies from his Des Knaben Wunderhorn songs into all of his first four symphonies, and in the fourth, he appropriated an entire song, “Das himmlische Leben” (“The heavenly life”) for the last movement.
 While Yende has performed the Mozart before, this will be her first time singing the Mahler.